 8. What are the different licences issued by the Authority?

-This is a license which is issued to Developers who are investing in infrastructure development like construction of industrial buildings and Warehouses, development of internal roads, landscaping and fencing, as well as provisions of utilities like power, water, sewarage systems and telecommunication lines.
+This is a license which is issued to Developers who are investing in infrastructure development like construction of industrial buildings and Warehouses, development of internal roads, landscaping and fencing, as well as provisions of utilities like power, water, sewerage systems and telecommunication lines.

-- Licence for Operators:
+- Licences for Operators:

 Licenses for operators of Free Zones fall into two categories: